 SOAS is one of few institutions in the world that specialises in the study of law within, or in relation to, the developing world.
 It has unrivalled expertise in the field of comparative law (China, Africa, South/ South-East Asia, the Middle East) complemented by a range of experts dealing with issues of international and transnational law.
 Specialist fields include trade law, law and development, comparative law, commercial law (including copyright and patent law), human rights, environmental law, Islamic law, dispute resolution and international law, to name but a few.

-In every area, SOAS courses are designed not only to introduce students to the general fields of law that relate to the developing world, but also an understanding as to how generic legal structures and processes may operate in non-Western social and cultural settings.
+In every area, SOAS modules are designed not only to introduce students to the general fields of law that relate to the developing world, but also an understanding as to how generic legal structures and processes may operate in non-Western social and cultural settings.

-All teachers on courses offered at SOAS are experts in their designated field.
+All teachers on modules offered at SOAS are experts in their designated field.
 Many have years of experience advising governments, international organisations or non-governmental organisations.
 Many also have professional experience as qualified practitioners.
 Teaching is provided not only by the Department's full-time members of staff, together with teachers from other University of London law schools, but also by other part-time visiting teachers drawn from leading experts working in private practice, governmental departments and international institutions.
 An official survey of teaching standards in British institutions gave SOAS the highest rating, and the School of Law scored a 5 in the last Research Assessment Exercise.